SwiftyProgrammer690/fireworks/README.md

 | `get_repo_branches(user, repo)` | Gets all the branches of a repository |
 | `get_org_projects(org)` | Get organizations projects |

+Once you are done writing your program, make sure to run it! ;)

 # Contributing! 🤝🤝🤝

 We would love the extra support!
 Feel free to open a pull request!